wp-plugins/woocommerce-checkout-manager/readme.txt

 == Installation ==

 = Minimum Requirements =
+* WooCommerce 2.2 +
-WordPress 3.8 or greater
+* WordPress 3.8 or greater
-*PHP version 5.2.4 or greater
+* PHP version 5.2.4 or greater
-*MySQL version 5.0 or greater
+* MySQL version 5.0 or greater

 = WP installation =
 1. Log in to your WordPress dashboard